KeearnM/FactFlow/README.md

 ### Postman Collection

 We created and exported a Postman collection with all the endpoints we created on the backend so you can run to check registration, login and Smart Collections (Stories) CRUD, along with seeds to facilitate testing.
-Get it here: [FactFlow Postman Collection]()
+Download it here to import in Postman: [FactFlow Postman Collection](/public/FactFlow.postman_collection.json)

 ![Postman_Env](/public/postman_environment.png)